I want information about Australian Government employment services

 Job seekers with a disability, injury, illness or other disadvantage may also complete an employment services assessment.
 Employment services assessments help to determine the most appropriate employment service for the job seeker.

-Job seekers may be referred for an employment services assessment by the Department of Human Services, or by an employment services provider.
+Job seekers may be referred for an employment services assessment by Services Australia, or by an employment services provider.